chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

          * @param {string} settings.inExt Extension of the input files.
          * @param {string} [settings.outFolder] Optional.
 Name of the output folder.
 Defaults to the same name as `inFolder`.
          * @param {string} [settings.outExt] Optional.
 Extension of the output files.
 Defaults to the same extension as `inExt`.
          * @param {function} [settings.filterFn] Optional.
-Function run against the list of file paths retuning a boolean describing if the file should be compiled.
+Function run against the list of file paths returning a boolean describing if the file should be compiled.
          * @param {function} settings.compileFn Compiler for the provided files.
          * @returns {Promise<string[]>} List of output files.
          */